Kitchen Design Inspiration

 You'll be able to find plenty of information on which colours and materials are currently in trend and which kitchen is the most popular, but they may not necessarily be the right choices for you.
 Do you want a handleless kitchen, an island, wall cupboards or open shelving, bright colours or simple neutral shades...?

 We have chosen a few of our favourite Contur kitchens to explore in more detail.
-Perhaps you like one of the designs or at least get some ideas on how your new kitchen should look.
-Then you can get in touch on 020 3397 8787 for a free design consultation to begin planning your favourite kitchen.
+Perhaps you will like one of the designs or at least get some ideas on how your new kitchen should look.
+Then you can get in touch with us on 020 3397 8787 for a free design consultation to begin planning your new kitchen.

 The Feeling of Home and Family

 LIGHT AND SPACE

 We built a house in the country for the benefit of our children, explains Monika Siebert.
 It was clear to us from the start that if we were to build a new house, then we wanted a lot of light and open architecture.
 We wanted to bring the outside inside and share our home with nature.
 We wanted our kitchen to be open plan and with plenty of air to breathe and at the same time practical.
 This is how a kitchen should be.
 We succeeded, and more than that, the kitchen has become home to all of us.